evanocathain/SKA.Ireland.github.io/index.md

 title: Home
 ---

-# Motivation
+# TBD

-This site is intended to be the home of SKA Ireland community.
+This site is just a placeholder for now.